vuejs/docs/src/guide/essentials/event-handling.md

 </div>

-Sometimes we also need to access the original DOM event in an inline statement handler.
+Sometimes we also need to access the original DOM event in an inline handler.
 You can pass it into a method using the special `$event` variable:

 ```vue-html
 <button @click="warn('Form cannot be submitted yet.', $event)">